-Alejandro Camacho is Professor of Law at the University of California, Irvine, and Director of the UCI Law Center for Land, Environment, and Natural Resources.
+Alejandro Camacho is Chancellor's Professor of Law at the University of California, Irvine, and Faculty Director of the UCI Law Center for Land, Environment, and Natural Resources.

 Professor Camacho has taught courses in environmental law, environmental ethics, regulatory and institutional design, and property.
 His scholarship explores the goals, structures, and processes of regulation, with a particular focus on natural resources and public lands law, pollution control law, and land use regulation.
 His writing considers the role of public participation and scientific expertise in regulation, the allocation of authority and relationships between regulatory institutions, and how the design and goals of legal institutions must and can be reshaped to more effectively account for emerging technologies and the dynamic character of natural and human systems.

 His legal scholarship includes articles published or forthcoming in the Yale Journal on Regulation, Washington University Law Review, Vanderbilt Law Review, UCLA Law Review, Stanford Environmental Law Journal, North Carolina Law Review, Harvard Journal on Legislation, Emory Law Journal, Colorado Law Review, Columbia Journal of Environmental Law, and BYU Law Review.
 Professor Camacho is the co-author, with fellow CPR Member Scholar Robert Glicksman, of Reorganizing Government: A Functional and Dimensional Framework, published by NYU Press in 2019.